 Flash forward to Arkansas (2004-2008), where my favorite project was helping Fort Smith become the site of the national United States Marshals Service Museum.
 I wrote and presented the business plan that helped win the competition making Arkansas the new museum’s home.
 Other assignments in Arkansas included research, planning, training and fund development for an array of nonprofits focused on the arts and historic preservation as well as for the City of Fort Smith itself.
 And I loved working with the committee that raised the historic statue of Deputy U.S. Marshal Bass Reeves, overlooking the Arkansas River.

 My college majors were Theatre and English and during all those years in Houston, I was an active company member of two local professional theatres and also served them for a time as Public Relations Manager and Development Director.
 For ten years, Frank and I owned and operated Checkmate Theatricals, a talent and production agency for major special events and the Texas Renaissance Festival.
-Whenever I have the chance..and the time…I still act, sing, and direct.
+Whenever I have the chance…and the time…I still get involved in local theatre.

 I’m working on a book, Enlightened Volunteers, and I’m a graduate of the 2008 class of Leadership Fort Smith (AR) and the 2012 class of Leadership Whatcom (WA).
 I really am a lifelong learner and can honestly say I’ve learned something from every job, every client, every committee, and every assignment.
 Most recently, The Desire Map has been a welcome addition to the tools I can bring to people I work with.
 My job is always new, always exciting, and I love it.
 I’ve got a lot of mileage behind me and try to make the years of blending arts, nonprofit, and business experience, crossing disciplines and sectors, a valuable asset to my clients, colleagues and friends in the public affairs/philanthropic, business and nonprofit communities.